 Truth: Christianity is not religion – it’s reality.

 Yes, it’s about a relationship with a loving Saviour and God, and yes, the central tenet of the faith is believing in Jesus Christ and righteousness by faith, but the whole point of Christianity is revealing the reality of who God is, who we are, and the state of the world as it is.

-It tells us that God is the Creator who created everything including heaven, hell, the universe, and all life, and man was God’s crowning glory in creation until he sinned (by eating from the tree God told him not to), resulting in all mankind thereafter being born in sin and thus destined for hell, and the world becoming cursed and set on a course for ever increasing deterioration until the time of Jesus’s return to earth.
+It tells us that God is the Creator who created everything including heaven, hell, the universe, and all life.
+And man was God’s crowning glory in creation until he sinned (by eating from the tree God told him not to).
+This resulted in all mankind thereafter being born in sin and thus destined for hell, and the world becoming cursed and set on a course for ever increasing deterioration until the time of Jesus’s return to earth.
 The Bible tells of things written thousands of years ago but now are scientifically and archaeologically proven, and also foretells of events to come.

 That’s all it is, in a nutshell.
-All the traditions, varying denominations, 10-point guides and tales outside of the Bible are basically add-ons and distractions that detract from the main focus, and a result of man not fully embracing the gospel and wanting to go back to relying on self, or the devil – who is himself destined for hell – duping man to do so.
+All the traditions, varying denominations, 10-point guides and tales outside of the Bible are basically add-ons and distractions that detract from the main focus.
+Either as a result of man not fully embracing the gospel and wanting to go back to relying on self, or the devil – who is himself destined for hell – duping man to do so.

 Myth #2: Christianity doesn’t seem to really work, based on what can be seen from some people’s lives.